 This is a potential security issue, you are being redirected to https://csrc.nist.gov.

 Today, many employees telework (also known as “telecommuting,” “work from home,” or “work from anywhere”).
 Teleworking is the ability of an organization’s employees, contractors, business partners, vendors, and other users to perform work from locations other than the organization’s facilities.
-Telework has been on the rise for some time, but sharply increased in 2020 because of the COVID-19 pandemic.
+Telework has been on the rise for some time, but sharply increased because of the COVID-19 pandemic.
 For many, telework is now the only way to get work done, and the original concept of “telework” has evolved into being able to work anytime, anywhere.

 The technologies used for telework have also evolved recently.
 Examples of this include the ubiquity of mobile devices, the expectation to be able to access information from anywhere at any time, and the highly distributed nature of data and apps across end user devices, data centers, and clouds.
 Telework and zero-trust architecture may even be converging in the near future.
 All of these changes are affecting cybersecurity and privacy risks, and organizations need to be aware of and manage these risks.
 To help organizations with this, NIST offers a variety of telework cybersecurity and privacy resources, including publications, blog posts, and graphics.